From the Shores of Newport to the Crystal-Clear Waters of Laguna, These Beaches Are Perfect for a Day of Sun and Sand

 Best for: Surfers and Adventurers

-San Clemente is another sleepy surfer town that enjoys life under the radar.
+San Clemente is another surfer town that enjoys life under the radar.
 One of its more famous beaches, Trestles, is a section of San Onofre that is lined by the train tracks of the Pacific Surfliner and requires some legwork to get to the sand.
-Here’s the good, the bad and the ugly: Trestles is one of the best surf breaks in OC; it’s a solid hike to find and decently isolated when you do; unfortunately, there are no public restrooms.
+Here’s the good, the bad and the ugly: Trestles has one of the best surf breaks in OC; it’s a solid hike to find and decently isolated when you do; unfortunately, there are no public restrooms.
 You’ll find a few different parking options that will only get you so close—be prepared to walk!

 T Street Beach